Torehirth/Bid-Rally/README.md

 - Create listings with title, description, deadline, and media gallery
 - Place bids on other users' listings
 - View all bids made on listings
-- Search through available listings (available to unregistered users)
+- Search through available listings (also available to unregistered users)

 ### Additional Features